nuagenetworks/monolithe/README.md

 ### Step 3: generate the ReST api documentation

-    $ ./commands/monogen-apidoc --config examples/conf/conf.ini --folder examples/specifications
+    $ ./commands/monogen-sdk -f examples/specifications -L html

-> Customizable using the configuration and the content of the `vanilla/apidoc` folder.
+> Customizable using the configuration and the content of the `vanilla/html` folder.

-You'll see a `apidocgen` directory created under `examples`.
+You'll see a `codegen/html` directory created under `examples`.

 You can open the `index.html` to navigate the api documentation.